Physical Therapy for Acute and Chronic Pain Management

 - Depression and anxiety

 How Physical Therapy Can Help

-Physical therapist directed treatment can help pain patients in the following areas:
+Physical therapy treatment provided by licensed physical therapists can help pain patients in the following ways:

-Patient education - physical therapists help pain patients understand that pain is complex involving more than damaged muscles, tendons, ligaments, and joint tissues.
-Emotions, depression, anxiety, nervous system hypersensitivity, tissue damage, and pain caused in the brain are all components of chronic pain that may be addressed by a licensed clinician.
+Patient education - as part of the physical therapy treatment plan, physical therapists help pain patients understand that pain is complex involving more than damaged muscles, tendons, ligaments, and joint tissues.
+Emotions, depression, anxiety, nervous system hypersensitivity, tissue damage, and pain caused in the brain are all components of chronic pain that may be addressed by a licensed physical therapist.

-Posture and body mechanics instructions - understanding how to properly lift, sit, bend, reach, and perform specific daily activities at home, work and play can help.
-Moreover, progressively recovering normal movements through stretching and strengthening can assist in the return to normal daily activities.
+Posture and body mechanics instructions - understanding how to properly lift, sit, bend, reach, and perform specific daily activities at home, work and play can help decrease pain, improve mobility and prevent future injuries.
+Moreover, progressively recovering normal movements through physical therapist supervised stretching and strengthening can assist in the return to normal daily activities.